emiloberg/node-red-contrib-tellstick/README.md

 # node-red-contrib-tellstick

-# Module is a work in progress!
-Soon to be published on NPM

 This is a full featured [Node-RED](http://nodered.org/) module to communicate with a [Tellstick](http://www.telldus.se/products/tellstick), [Tellstick Duo](http://www.telldus.se/products/tellstick_duo), and [Tellstick Net](http://www.telldus.se/products/tellstick_net)

 * Send data to a Tellstick (e.g. turning a lamp on).